Viewing 2015: Bachelor of Social Science

 View course for international students.

-- broaden your career options with the law double degree option
+- Broaden your career options with the law double degree.

 Macquarie's PACE program gives graduates real-world experience

 Macquarie University knows today's graduates need more than just academic skills.
 That’s why its PACE program takes students out of the lecture theatre and places them in the heart of their chosen careers.
 PACE gives students invaluable life experience that sets them apart from other university graduates and, as a result, makes them better equipped for the real world and more attractive to employers.

 3 years full-time / equivalent part-time

 Interested in how our social worlds are constructed?
 The Bachelor of Social Science will help you make a difference in how society looks after itself and others.

 English Language Requirements